Beta · Now live on Windows

 Use DOA for at least 60 seconds

-When you deactivate the correction, a short feedback popup appears automatically.
+When you turn off the adjustment, a short popup appears automatically.
 Answer a few quick questions about how the display felt.

 The moment you submit your feedback, 7 days of Premium are added to your account automatically.
 No coupon, no waiting, no card needed.
 You can earn this once every 30 days.